95% of BSc (Hons) Psychology students were satisfied with their course National Student Survey 2018

 Psychology is the scientific study of behaviour and mental processes.
 It has a broad scope and influences many other disciplines in the biological and social sciences.
 This BPS-accredited Psychology degree combines opportunities to study cutting edge research with access to excellent teaching and student support.

-You will study three modules in this year; one focusing on research methods and theoretical approaches to psychology, one introducing you to social, developmental, biological and cognitive psychology and one introducing you to the ways that psychology can be applied.
+You will study four modules in this year; one focusing on research methods, one introducing you to social and developmental psychology, one introducing you to biological and cognitive psychology and one introducing you to the skills that will help you think like a psychologist.
 We will consider questions such as why we remember some things and forget others, how different areas of our brain influence behaviour and how we develop language.
 You will have an opportunity to acquire some hands-on skills in research by conducting experiments in your research methods classes as well as by getting experience of research assistant work with cutting edge staff research activity.
 Modules include:

 The Psychology degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.